-12. I have been told that there is an "outbreak" in my work location.
-What does this mean?
+9. I have been told that there is an "outbreak" in my work location.
+What does this mean? (updated 7/5/21)

-Cal/OSHA recently issued emergency standards for COVID-19 Prevention.
-Risk Management is working with departments to ensure the new standards are being adhered to in all County departments.
-The good news is the County has already implementing many of the requirements included in the new guidelines.
+Cal/OSHA issued Emergency Temporary Standards for COVID-19 Prevention.
+Risk Management is working with departments to ensure the standards are being adhered to in all County departments.
+The County is adhering to the requirements included in the guidelines.

-The Cal/OSHA guidelines also include new information regarding the identification and response when there are multiple COVID-19 infections or "Outbreaks" in the workplace.
+The Cal/OSHA guidelines also include information regarding the identification and response when there are multiple COVID-19 infections or "Outbreaks" in the workplace.
 There are two different standards that define an Outbreak: